Laura Revercomb, Board President

-Continuing reading about Kate
+Continuing reading about Laura

-Lucia Field is the Sr. Culture and Experience Program Manager at FDE LLC d/b/a Ashley in Edison, New Jersey.
+Lucia Foxx is the Sr. Culture and Experience Program Manager at FDE LLC d/b/a Ashley in Edison, New Jersey.
 She holds a Master of Social Work degree from Rutgers University, specializing in Management and Policy, and also possesses a certificate in Violence Against Women and Children.

 Continue reading about Lucia